J O H N B A R N E S

 The passing of John Barnes marks the end of the career of one of the best loved, most highly esteemed, and most knowledgeable figures in the world of early keyboard organology.
 It is now hard to estimate the influence that he had in the fields of restoration, keyboard instrument building, and the more academic sides of this field, but his name is both well-known and highly respected by every one of the vast number of people who came under his influence.

-John Barnes trained as a physicist at the University of London and began his career with an English firm making sound recording tape and equipment.
+John Barnes trained in physics at the University of London and began his career with an English firm making sound recording tape and equipment.
 At first he worked on wire recording, but was then involved in some of the early work on the deposition of a ferric layer on a plastic film, later to become the basis of the modern tape-recording industry.

 In the late 1970’s and 1980’s John became increasingly interested in early pianos, and he assembled an important collection of instruments of the English, French and Viennese-German schools.
 Laterally he also became an advocate of the clavichord, convinced that the study and restoration of this instrument had not kept pace with that of the harpsichord and early piano.
 To this end he was one of the founding members of the British Clavichord Society, and a staunch supporter of the clavichord conferences and workshops held in Magnano in Northern Italy.
 A few years ago he bought a Lindholm clavichord which was his pride and joy, and which he played with both verve and considerable skill.
 His playing betrayed a high admiration for and appreciation of the works for keyboard of J.S.
 Bach, but he had at his fingertips a vast repertoire of early keyboard music.